jaime-olivares/zipstorer/README.md

 ## Advantages and usage
 ZipStorer has the following advantages:

-* It is a short and monolithic C# class that can be embedded as source code in any project
 * No Interop calls, increments portability to Mono and other non-Windows platforms
 * Async methods for storing and extracting files
 * Support for Zip64 (file sizes > 4GB)